BanAaron/gobin/README.md

 # To Do

-- [ ] setup sqlite to track original location and file name
+- [ ] store data in json format
-- [ ] restore files based on sqlite info
+- [ ] restore files based on json data
+- [ ] store deleted files as a uuid with the original name and path in the json